-Timeframe: Short-Term (0-2 year s) Near-Term (2-5 years) Medium-Ter m (5-10 years) Long-1 Term (10+ years) Estimated Costs: \$ = up to \$125,000 \$\$ = up to \$250,000 \$\$\$ = u p to \$500,000 \$\$\$\$ = up to \$1 ,000,000 \$\$\$\$\$ = \$1 M +
+Timeframe: Short-Term (0-2 years) s) Nea Near-Term (2-5 years) Medium-Term (5-10 years) Long-Term (10+ years) Estimated Costs: \$ = up to \$125,000 \$\$ = up t o \$250 , 000 \$\$\$ = u p to \$500,000 \$\$\$\$ = up to \$1, ,000,000 \$\$\$\$\$ = \$1 M +

 Policy, Program, or Action Implementation Mechanism Implementation Action Step H-2.16 Library Partnerships & Outreach Programs: Expand the role that Downtown Oakland Public Libraries, and the Main Branch in particular, play in combatting homelessness by increasing staff and staff training and growing library partnerships and outreach programs geared toward unhoused and vulnerable patrons.
 Staff Hiring & Training Add additional staff positions, including social workers and peer specialists, to the Main Branch library and apply additional funding towards staff training and community outreach programs that bring library services to downtown's unhoused and vulnerable residents.
-STRATEGY: PREVENT FURTHER DISPLACEMENT OF OAKLAND'S ARTIST, CULTURAL AND CREATIVE COMMUNITY BY ENCOURAGING AFFORDABLE LIVE-WORK AND COMMERCIAL CULTURAL SPACES.
-CREATE AN AFFORDABLE HOUSING POLICY THAT SETS ASIDE A CERTAIN NUMBER OF UNITS FOR ARTISTS.
+CREA TEGY: PREVENT FURTHER DISPLACEMENT OF OUT OF THE COMMUNITY BY ENCOURAGING AFFORDAR URAL SPACES.
 H-2.17 Explore Encouraging Affordable Live/Work Units in Cultural Districts: For project sites located in cultural districts, explore awarding additional bonus points earned under the City's affordable housing Notice of Funding Availability (NOFA) process scoring criteria for belowmarket rate commercial space committed to non-profit organizations and arts & cultural users and for projects where more than 50% of the project is set aside for livework units for artists.
 NOFA Criteria Study and determine whether and how to incorporate artist-serving housing into the City's affordable housing Notice of Funding Availability (NOFA) process scoring criteria, particularly for sites located in arts-focused districts.
 H-2.18 Protect Live/Work in Cultural Districts: Establish live/work zoning designations for arts-focused districts such as Koreatown/Northgate (KONO), Jack London, and the Black Arts Movement and Business District (BAMBD).
 Expand requirements for future live/work spaces to ensure they are not used solely as residences, beyond the existing requirement of having a business license.
 Planning Code Amendment Establish live/work zoning for arts-focused districts, and expand requirements for future live/work spaces to ensure they are not used solely as residences.